Humatica’s multi-part series on the Critical Success Factors of Buy & Builds. Read now

 This article is the first of a five-part series on Buy & Build Secrets of Success.
 Click here to read the second article about the collaborative design of the Target Operating Model (TOM).

 Thanks to our consulting team member Louis de Guyenro for authoring this article.
-Louis’s master thesis on Buy & Builds at École polytechnique fédérale de Lausanne (EPFL) in collaboration with ESDEC and Gilde Buy Out Partners has laid the foundation for this four-part article series.
+Louis’s master thesis on Buy & Builds at École polytechnique fédérale de Lausanne (EPFL) in collaboration with ESDEC and Gilde Buy Out Partners has laid the foundation for this article series.